 San Francisco 49ers @ Detroit Lions

 It was quite the offseason of transition for the Lions as they’re hoping to lay the foundation for a new era of football in Detroit.
-New head coach Dan Campbell brings with him an old-school, smashmouth mentality and that shone through all of the team’s offseason decisions from drafting three offensive/defensive linemen with the team’s first three draft picks to bringing in running back Jamaal Williams and defensive tackle Michael Brockers in free agency.
+New head coach Dan Campbell brings with him an old-school, smashmouth mentality and that shone through all of the team’s offseason decisions.
+They drafted three offensive/defensive linemen with the team’s first three draft picks and brought in running back Jamaal Williams and defensive tackle Michael Brockers in free agency.
 Offensive tackle Penei Sewell fell into Detroit’s laps in the first round, and the front office was stoked.
 He’ll be thrown into the fire against the 49ers, though, as Nick Bosa, Arik Armstead, and Dee Ford make this one of the better defensive lines in the NFL.
 Bosa, in particular, is a potential DPOY candidate.
 Sewell is joined by Taylor Decker and Frank Ragnow in a surprisingly solid offensive line.
 Unfortunately, the rest of the offense lacks juice.
 Jared Goff is a notable downgrade from longtime quarterback Matthew Stafford, and I have little faith in his potential to turn his career around and become a solid starter at the position.
-Kenny Golladay and Marvin Jones left in free agency and were replaced by Breshad Perriman and Tyrell Williams.
+Kenny Golladay and Marvin Jones left in free agency and were replaced by Tyrell Williams and rookie Amon-Ra St. Brown.
 Tight end T.J.
 Hockenson and running back D’Andre Swift are the most talented skill players in Detroit, but this offense is going to struggle, especially against a defense that allowed the 2nd-fewest yards in the NFL in 2019 before an injury-riddled 2020 season.

 Jimmy Garoppolo’s future in San Francisco is highly questionable after the team traded up to draft Trey Lance in the first round.
 Lance, a North Dakota State product, is pretty raw and likely not ready to start right away.
 Regardless of which quarterback is under center, this offense is going to be very exciting.
 Resigning Trent Williams, arguably the best left tackle in the game, was a huge priority and he’s joined by a solid offensive line across the board.
 I also have high hopes for what the trio of Deebo Samuel, Brandon Aiyuk, and George Kittle can do if all three stay healthy.
 Kyle Shanahan is an offensive genius, and the 49ers’ run game should be among the league’s best again as well.
 The Lions allowed the most rushing touchdowns and the fifth-most rushing yards in the league last year, and while a combination of new coaching and new players should help the front seven improve this season, it’s unlikely it all comes together right away.
 The Lions also really struggled to cover wide receivers and tight ends in the slot last season, and the Niners can absolutely exploit that weakness.